Main Menu

 Description: Description: Description: Bosnia-Herzegovinia

 Bosnia and Herzegovina is primarily a source for women and girls trafficked within the country for commercial sexual exploitation, though it is also a destination and transit country for women and girls trafficked to Western Europe for the same purpose.
 Some victims from Serbia, Ukraine, Moldova, Romania, Iraq, and Russia are trafficked into Bosnia and Herzegovina via Serbia or Montenegro for commercial sexual exploitation.
 Internal trafficking continued to increase in 2008, as the majority of identified victims were Bosnian, and more than half of them were children.
 There were reports that some girls, particularly Roma, were trafficked for the purpose of forced marriage.
-Reports of Roma children trafficked for forced labor continued. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here
+Reports of Roma children trafficked for forced labor continued. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Bosnia and Herzegovina.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.